hodgestar/qutip-asqsqis-2022/_sources/capstone/05-neutral-atom-simulator-worked-solution.md

 ## Implementation

-I chose to implement the simulator as a single class.
+We implement the simulator as a single class.
 This keeps the implementation all neatly in one place.

 Here is an overview of the methods of the class to help in understanding it: